aleksihyttinen/netum-assignment/README.md

 # netum-assignment
-Repository for the Netum summerjob assignment.
+Repository for the Netum summer job assignment.

 This app is hosted at https://alehyt-netum-assignment.herokuapp.com/